-The Down to Earth: Territorial Approach to Climate Change (TACC) is part of a partnership between the United Nations and sub-national governments for fostering climate friendly development at the sub-national level.
-This partnership is a collaborative effort involving UNDP, UNEP and eight associations of regions.
+The Down to Earth: Territorial Approach to Climate Change (TACC) was part of a partnership between the United Nations and sub-national governments for fostering climate friendly development at the sub-national level.
+This partnership was a collaborative effort involving UNDP, UNEP and eight associations of regions.

-The TACC project will support the integration of climate change adaptation and mitigation measures into sustainable development planning and programming in developing countries by:
+The TACC project supported the integration of climate change adaptation and mitigation measures into sustainable development planning and programming in developing countries by:

 - Developing partnerships with UN and specialised agencies, national and sub-national governments, centres of excellence and regional technical institutions, and the private sector;

 - Making available methodologies and tools for long-term climate change participatory planning to regions and cities and sharing best practices;

 - Providing regions with information about climate change challenges and opportunities and technical and financial solutions;